Enterprise auth for your .NET app.

 Authorization

 Flat roles break down.
-Resource hierarchies don't.
+Resource hierarchies do not.

 Every multi-tenant app eventually outgrows if (user.Role == "Admin").
 SqlOS FGA lets your resources form a tree that mirrors your product.
-Assign a role at any node and it cascades down — no role explosion, no special cases.
+Assign a role at any node and it cascades down with no role explosion and no special cases.

 How it works